 If you’re new to cryptocurrency this is a question that you’ve definitely started thinking about.
 With all the wallet options available to choose from, it’s tough to decide which type of wallet or provider to go with.

-In this quick guide we’ll explain the benefits of hardware and software crypto wallets, as well as the most popular options on the market that are suitable for CHP tokens.
+In this quick guide we’ll explain the benefits of hardware and software crypto wallets, as well as the most popular options on the market that are suitable for USDT and CHP tokens.
 If you’re looking for a guide on how to purchase CHP tokens in the first place click here.

 Hardware vs Software Wallets for CoinPoker Players

 There are a few types of cryptocurrency wallet categories to choose from depending on your budget and preference.
-A more expensive but secure option is to choose a hardware wallet, and a free, convenient, but more vulnerable option is use a software wallet.
+A more expensive but secure option is to choose a hardware wallet, and a free, convenient, but more vulnerable option is to use a software wallet.

 What Is a Cryptocurrency Hardware (“hard”) Wallet?